manel1874/libscapi/README.md

 - Low Cost Constant Round MPC Combining BMR and Oblivious Transfer [HSSV17](https://eprint.iacr.org/2017/214.pdf)

 ## Benchmarking and Automation
 Libscapi is integrated with [MATRIX](https://github.com/cryptobiu/MATRIX) MPC Test Automation Framework.
 We use MATRIX to benchmark protocols on AWS cloud, including cross region experiments with up to 500 parties.
-MATRIX can easily run protocols that do not itegrate libscapi as well, including for example the SPDZ-2 protocol implemtation by Btistol University.
+MATRIX can easily run protocols that do not integrate libscapi as well, including for example the SPDZ-2 protocol implementation by Btistol University.

 ## Protocol implementations
 The [MPC-Benchmark](https://github.com/cryptobiu/MPC-Benchmark) repository includes protocols implemented using libscapi, and integrated with the MATRIX benchmarking and automation platform.
 This includes implementations of the protocols listed above.